siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 And what this SQL does is the part marked by the green circle:

-- Select user id, movie id, rating, movie title (remove the year part) from `moveielens_ratings` and save as the intermediate table of `user_watched_movies`
+- Select the user id, movie id, rating, and movie title (remove the year part) from `moveielens_ratings` and save it as the intermediate table of `user_watched_movies`
    - movie title is `JOIN`ed from `moveielens_movies`, obtained by the same matching condition as `movie_id`
 - Select user id (prefix `u_`), rating, title, OMDB_movie_id from `user_watched_movies`
-   - OMDB_movie_id is `JOIN`ed from `all_movie_aliases_iso`, obtained by matching the Chinese and English titles of OMDB movies by similar movie names
+   - OMDB_movie_id is `JOIN`ed from `all_movie_aliases_iso`, obtained by matching the Chinese and English titles of OMDB movies with similar movie names
    - output the final fields

 ![transform_select_joins_user_watched_movies](transform_select_joins_user_watched_movies.webp)